Solomon-Coding/Solomon-Coding/README.md

 - 👋 Hi, I’m @Solomon-Coding
-- 👀 I’m interested in music, video games and
+- 👀 I’m interested in music, video games and spending time with family
 - 🌱 I’m currently learning C# and HTML
 - 💞️ I’m looking to collaborate on course work
 - 📫 How to reach me: solomonvana18@gmail.com